kyuupichan/electrumx/docs/ARCHITECTURE.rst

 Daemon
 ------

-Encapsulates the RPC wire protcol with bitcoind for the whole server.
+Encapsulates the RPC wire protocol with bitcoind for the whole server.
 Transparently handles temporary bitcoind connection errors, and fails over if necessary.